HEALING ILLINOIS – GRANT OPPORTUNITY

 We’re a group of organizations and would like to apply for a larger grant, What is the limit for grant amounts?

-Am I better off applying for $30,000 as an individual organization or as part of a group of three and we apply collectively for $90,000?
+Am I better off applying for $30,000 as an individual organization or as part of a group?

 Can you apply for a grant and also be part of a collaboration in a separate grant?